-In this class we talk about why it is important to join a church, what it means to be a member, our history, statement of faith, church covenant, and ways to connect at Olivet.
+In this class we talk about why it is important to join a church, what it means to be a member, our history, our statement of faith and church covenant, and ways to connect with Olivet.

-The membership class is typically offered on a seasonal basis.
-The class meets on a Sunday afternoon immediately following our worship gathering.
-Lunch is provided.
+The membership class is typically offered on a seasonal basis (i.e. spring, summer, and fall).
+The class usually meets on a Friday evening.
+Dinner and childcare are provided.
 Check the calendar or contact a member of the staff to find out when the next class is scheduled.

-Upon completing the class, the prospective member sits down with at least one elder, provides basic biographical information, shares his or her story of conversion and baptism, as well as his or her understanding of the gospel.
-This is also when the prospective member is asked to affirm Olivet's statement of faith and church covenant.
+Upon completing the class, the prospective member sits down with at least one pastor/elder, provides basic biographical information, shares his or her story of conversion and baptism, as well as his or her understanding of the gospel.
+This also provides the prospective member another opportunity to ask any remaining questions they have about the church.

 During a member meeting the pastors/elders introduce the prospective member and give a brief description of his or her story.
 Finally, a vote is taken, and with a majority secured, the candidate officially becomes a member of Olivet.